AJMartinezLlanes/medicare-inpatient-rehab-conditions/README.md

 ___

 ## Project Goals

-Given four years of sales data, identify sales patterns in order to produce a sales, and profit, forecast for 2018, and determine what courses of action will lead to increased sales in the future.
+,
+Given 2021 rehab facility conditions data, identify what condidition has the most occurrences

 ___